fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 ![GUI Opening Page](img/OpeningPage_GUI.png)

-The data analysis pipeline is divided into 3 stages:
+NEMeSIS is divided into 3 stages:

 1. Data Input (a single page in the Data Pre-Processing and Pre-Treatment section).
 Image als shows steps performed by the Data Alignment Software
 2. Data Pre-Processing and Pre-Treatment